2011 Annual Science Report

 NASA Ames Research Center Reporting | SEP 2010 – AUG 2011

 Mineralogical Traces of Early Habitable Environments

 The goal of our work is to discern the habitability (potential to support life) of ancient Martian environments, with an emphasis on understanding which environments could have supported more life than others.
-This information will help to guide the selection of sites on the Martian surface for future missions designed to seek direct evidence of life.
+This information will help to guide the selection of sites on the Martian surface, for future missions designed to seek direct evidence of life.
 Our approach has two main parts: 1.
 We will use the presence of specific minerals or groups of minerals – an analysis that can be performed robotically on Mars — to constrain the chemical and physical conditions of the ancient environments in which they formed.
-2. We will work to understand how the ability of environments on Earth to support more or less biomass depends on these same physical and chemical conditions.
+2. We will characterize the distribution of life on Earth in a series of environments spanning those same parameters, in order to inform the first portion of the investigation.

 PROJECT INVESTIGATORS:Tori Hoehler

 PROJECT MEMBERS:David Blake